Colin-Duckworth/USGS_Summary/README.md

 ### 3. Continue Development of the Cancellation Routine

-I have a few theories on how the cancellation routine could be improved, but Dr. Gogineni's understanding of the underlying theory is significantly more comprehensive than mine.
-I recommend following his guidance for future work on the cancellation routine, as his explanations and design rationale are more technically informed.
+I have a few theories on how the cancellation routine could be improved, but Dr. Gogineni's understanding of the underlying theory is much more comprehensive than mine.
+I recommend following his guidance for future work on the cancellation routine, as his explanations and design rationale are significantly more technically informed.

 ---